 For more than a century, the American Red Cross has worked to help people prepare for, respond to, and recover from disasters.
-Each and every day the Red Cross helps communities by providing disaster response (most often for home fires), support for military members and their families, life-saving training courses, the collection and distribution of much needed blood and blood products, support for international issue, meaningful volunteer opportunities, and so much more.
+Every day the Red Cross helps communities by providing disaster response (most often for home fires), support for military members and their families, life-saving training courses, the collection and distribution of much-needed blood and blood products, support for international issues, meaningful volunteer opportunities, and much more.

 The Delmarva Chapter covers the state of Delaware, Caroline County, Cecil County, Dorchester County, Kent County, Queen Anne’s County, Somerset County, Talbot County, Wicomico County, and Worchester County in Maryland, and Accomack County and Northampton County in Virginia.

 The Delaware Medical Reserve Corps (DMRC) is sponsored by the Delaware Division of Public Health and is a volunteer corps comprised of dedicated medical and non-medical professionals who give their time and expertise to prepare for and respond to public health emergencies.
 Volunteers also participate in health promotion and education in local communities.